-Two hours after ingesting nicotine, around half the nicotine will have left the body.
-After quitting smoking, however, a person may experience significant withdrawal symptoms from a few days to two weeks, and psychological effects may last longer.
+The exact time nicotine stays in the system may vary, but typically half the nicotine will have left the body two hours after ingesting it.
+After quitting smoking, however, a person may experience significant withdrawal symptoms from a few days to two weeks or longer.

 Nicotine is the addictive substance in tobacco, cigarettes, and vapes or e-cigarettes.